WojciechMatuszewski/programming-notes/web/react/react.md

 Think about all the times you wanted to make chat window scroll nicely on a new message.
 Dealing with `refs` and `requestAnimationFrame` stuff just to make sure all scrolling logic works nicely.
 With this you can calculate the `scrollHeight` before an update, send that to `componentDidUpdate` and proceed with logic.
 SO MUCH EASIER!

+## getDerivedStateFromError

+You are probably aware of `componentDidCatch`.
+Maybe you even have an _error boundary_ in which you use the `componentDidCatch` to set the state - usually something similar to `this.setState({error: true})`.

+The problem here is that setting state in `componentDidCatch` will be **deprecated** in future React releases.
+There is also the fact that the `componentDidCatch` is invoked during the commit phase.
+Setting the state there would result in, probably, aborting the current commit and starting again with the state set inside the `componentDidCatch`.

+So the lesson here is that you **should use `componentDidCatch` for logging and `getDerivedStateFromError` for setting the actual state**.

 ## Profiling

 React has it's great _profiler_ as an browser extension.
 That tool is really